 - (a) the designing, building, installation, testing, commissioning and setting up of equipment and plant; - (b) site preparation; and - (c) other incidental services. - 3.
-This Act shall apply to payment due for all goods, works, and services contracted for by the national government and county governments.
+This Act shall apply to payment due for all goods, works, and services procured by the national government, county governments and private entities.

-Application of the
+Application of the Act.